One Probe Won't Catch Them All: Towards Targeted Deception Detection: Introduction

 \section{Introduction}

 Deception in large language models has emerged as a central concern in AI safety.
 Models now possess both the capability and propensity to engage in deceptive behaviours when placed in situations that provide incentives to do so.
 Empirical studies have demonstrated that such behaviours are increasingly prevalent in the latest generation of frontier models: LLMs have been observed to misrepresent information, obscure intentions, or act strategically under specific contextual pressures \citep{schoen2025stress_testing, chowdhury2025truthfulness, park2024ai_deception}.
 As LLMs are increasingly deployed in a wide variety of domains including high-stakes contexts, there is an urgent need for reliable monitoring mechanisms capable of detecting when a model engages in deceptive output.
-Traditional black-box approaches, including the use of trained classifiers or frontier models as judges, provide an obvious solution.
+Black-box approaches, which monitor only tokens output by the model using trained classifiers or other LLMs, are one possible approach.
 Chain-of-thought monitoring is widely used to monitor model misbehaviour including deception \citep{korbak2025chain_of_thought_monitorability}.

 However, recent work indicates that chain-of-thought traces are not always faithful indicators of a model's internal reasoning process.
 Models can perform reasoning implicitly while generating innocuous-looking chain-of-thought outputs \citep{arcuschin2025chainofthought, hao2024training}.
 In addition to black-box monitoring being expensive, the increasing subtlety of deception in advanced models means that model outputs alone cannot be relied upon for effective monitoring, as models may learn to strategically generate innocuous-sounding text.
 Because of these limitations, there has been interest in exploring white-box methods that inspect model activations.